 Should I buy or sell a car with a lien?

-You might be able to sell a car with a lien if you can get the title cleared during the sale transaction - but you should always avoid buying a car with a lien.
+You can sell a car with a lien on it if you can get the title cleared during the sale transaction - but you should always avoid buying a car with a lien.